Nonnegative-Constrained Joint Collaborative Representation with Union Dictionary for Hyperspectral Anomaly Detection: Conclusion

 \section{Conclusion}

 In this paper, a novel joint collaborative representation model is explored by designing nonnegative constraints and constructing a global union dictionary.
 Unlike previous representation-based detectors, the proposed NJCR models assume that the coefficients are nonnegative, obey the sum-to-one rule, and adopt the Frobenius norm to jointly optimize the whole coefficient matrix of the image.
 To better approximate the signals, a unified background and anomaly dictionary is constructed, and the final result is obtained by calculating residuals that exclude the background information.
 Furthermore, a kernel version is proposed for nonlinear analysis.
 To verify the effectiveness of the proposed methods, extensive experiments have been conducted comparing the proposed model with seven state-of-the-art detectors.
 The original NJCR model shows superior results by providing effective separations between the backgrounds and the anomalies, and the kerneled NJCR model also shows great performances compared to the nonlinear detector KRX and other comparative algorithms.
 Compare to classic representation-based methods, our method can achieve good performance while saving time consumption.
 The ablation study further emphasizes that the Frobenius norm, sum-to-one constraint, and nonnegative constraint have a great impact on improving the detection performance.
-Through the experiments, we have noticed that directly mapping the collaborative representation model into a high dimensional feature space may not necessarily improve the efficacy of signal recovery, and thus, result in worse performances.
+Through the experiments, we have noticed that the preferred value of $\lambda$ varies in different datasets, which may be influenced by the size of anomalies.
+We will keep finding possible proofs by conducting more experimental research and mathematical analysis in the further.
+We have also noticed that directly mapping the collaborative representation model into a high dimensional feature space may not necessarily improve the efficacy of signal recovery, and thus, result in worse performances.
 Therefore, we will persist in our study to construct precise dictionaries and design more accurate models to better approximate the HSI data and separate the binary classes.